 - Computer – A small computer or laptop is a must-have requirement to operate the photo booth software and hardware.
 Almost any type of computer running windows will work just fine.
 However, it’s best to get at least an i5 or i7 processor with as much as ram as you can afford.
 Although, 4 gigs will work and can operate the photo booth software and hardware without any problem or slowness. iPad and Microsoft Surface 3 and 4 computers are used in some type of photo booth shells.

-My recommendation is to purchase a Lenovo ThinkCentre Tiny Lenovo M-Series computer with an i5 or i7 processor, 8 gigs or more of ram loaded with windows 10, if you can afford it.
+gigsor more of ram loaded with windows 10.
+You can purchase them pre-configured such as this Lenovo i7 on Amazon, or custom order to your specs on Lenovo’s ownwebsite.
 These small form factor computers that will fit securely using a VESA mounting bracket on to the of your touchscreen monitor.
 This keeps the inside of your photo booth very nice and clean.

 - Flash – Your photo booth will require some sort of flash to capture the images.
 Depending on the type of photo booth shell your purchase will also be a determining factor on what flash you use.
 Flashes come in all range of quality of light and pricing and can be as much or little as you are willing to pay.
 It has been our experience that even the cheaper flashes work very well in photo booths.
-Higher-end flashes such as the Alienbee models can make your pictures look amazing but may cost you a lot more money.
-Depending on the photo booth shell you buy, you will need s continuous lights that remain on during the entire photo booth session so your guests can see to get around and the camera can see them to take the picture.
-The RBA ringflash used in this T-20 ECO Planar 22, demo has its own built-in modeling lamp which serves as the constant light source.
+Higher-end flashes such as the Alienbee models can make your pictures look amazing but may cost you a lot more money and need to be modified to fit in the T-20 Eco Planar shell.
+Depending on the photo booth shell you buy, you will need continuous lights that remain on during the entire photo booth session so your guests can see to get around and the camera can see them

 - Photo Booth Software – Your photo booth will require you to have some type of photo booth software to shoot, then print photo strips throughout your booth event.
 The software is pre-loaded with custom artwork that will serve as the background layer of your photo strips.
 When the photos are taken in the photo booth, they are layered on to the background and sometimes overlayed and printed with frames or other design elements such as a logo, text, etc. The software company you go with will be your choice.
 I would suggest download the free trials and experiment and familiarize yourself with each photo booth software before purchasing.
 We use Darkroom Booth Software and it has worked very well for us throughout the years.
 Its interface is very easy to use and has amazing features such as social media upload, green screen, etc.